HomeMy WebLinkAbout1932-08-30 SELECTMEN'S MEETING

 case.
 Mr. Speer owns a house which is not mortgaged.

-Hit wifets father who lives next door has been helping the
+Hill wife' s father who lives next door has been helping the

 family which consists of Mr. and Mrs. Speer and five children.

-Unemploy=_ It was voted to give Mr. Speer three days work a week.
+1 Unemploy- . - It was voted to give Mr. Speer three days work a week.

-Welfare. was felt that this man should receive employment from his
+Welfare- was felt that this man should receive employment from his

-E cases brother and no action was taken on his application.
+casesi brother and no action was taken on his application.

-r Mr. Mitchell reported that he'received application
+Mr. Mitchell reported that he received application

-from William J Dalrymple of Hayes Lane.
+from William J. Dalrymple of Hayes Lane.
 Mr. Custance

-�§tated that if he sent Mr. Dalrymple to him he would give
+l§tated that if he sent BY.
+Dalrymple to him he would give

-him a few days employ=ht.
+him a few days employment.

 The application of Gustaf Julin was discussed.
 Mr.